Federated Over-Air Subspace Tracking from Incomplete and Corrupted Data

 \end{theorem}

 Proof: The proof is the same as that for the initialization step of Algorithm \ref{algo:norst_nodet}; see Sec. \ref{sec:proof_cent}.

-First consider the practically relevant setting of approximately rank $r$ $\tL_j$'s so that the noise level $\sqrt{\lambda_v^+/\lambda^-}$ is small.
+To compare our main result, Theorem \ref{thm:central_timevar}, consider the practically relevant setting of approximately rank $r$ $\tL_j$'s so that the noise level $\sqrt{\lambda_v^+/\lambda^-}$ is small.
 In particular, assume it is smaller than $0.1 \cdot 0.25$.
 Then, if $\Delta_{tv}$ is small enough, the bound of Theorem \ref{thm:central_timevar} is significantly smaller.
 If the noise level is larger, then in both cases, the noise level term dominates and both results give the same bound.
-In summary, in all cases, as long as $\Delta_{tv}$ is small (slow subspace change holds), Theorem \ref{thm:central_timevar} gives an as good or better bound.
-We demonstrate this point in Fig \ref{fig:st_miss}.
+Thus, in all cases, as long as $\Delta_{tv}$ is small (slow subspace change holds), Theorem \ref{thm:central_timevar} gives an as good or better bound as the naive approach.
+We demonstrate this in Fig \ref{fig:st_miss}.